 “Your everyday experience tells you that your thoughts cause you to behave in certain ways.
 Feeling happy makes you smile, and feeling sad makes you frown.
 However, decades of research have revealed that the exact opposite is also true - behaviour creates thoughts.
 When you smile you feel happier, and when you frown you feel sad.
 The same effect applies to belief.
 Get people to behave as if they hold a certain belief and bingo, they start to actually believe.”

-: to get someone to believe in something you just have to make them behave as if they do and their mind will eventually develop beliefs that are consistent with those behaviours.
+— Richard Wiseman tells the the truth about mind control: to get someone to believe in something you just have to make them behave as if they do and their mind will eventually develop beliefs that are consistent with those behaviours.

 “When trying to understand what others are thinking […] [nonhuman primates] expect other individuals to perform the most rational action that they can, given the environmental obstacles that they face.”

 Apparently, nonhuman primates (like rhesus macaque) are able to understand the difference between goal-oriented and accidental behaviors and between rational and non-rational behaviors and they have the expectation that others’ actions are rational.

 11:25 am • 6 May 2012 • 136 notes